Monsters Inc. Land Is Coming To Hollywood Studios

 Where will Monstropolis Be Built?

 Monstropolis is coming to Hollywood Studios at Walt Disney World.
-Specifically, the bulk of it will replace the existing Muppet Courtyard area, home to MuppetVision 3D, in the back of the park.
+Specifically, the bulk of it will replace the existing Muppet Courtyard area, former home to MuppetVision 3D, in the back of the park.
 Let’s dive into what’s really happening here…

 What Does The Transformation Entail?